ethandb23/TTT/README.md

 -Using prototype in javascript to creat object instances in conjunction with websockets for different upgrades to the game

+I focused a lot on making sure to write DRY, clearly laid-out code without redunancies.
+I may have spent too much time focusing on the cleanliness of my code in retrospect.

 [Unsolved Problems:]

 -Animated Background

 -Sound Notifications